snarkyboojum/fits-rust/README.md

 	* Cargo and rustup (stable vs nightly etc) and running our first Rust program
 	* Functions, control flow, looping
 	* Structs and method dispatch
+	* Enums
-	* Enums a parameterised enums
+	* Parameterising Enums and Structs
-	* Error handling
+	* Error handling basics
 	* Concurrency primitives, especially channels and message passing
 	* Std library functions we might be interested in, file and directory handling etc